-Ines Johnson-Spain is an independent German/Togolese filmmaker based in Berlin.
+Ines Johnson-Spain is an independent East-German/Togolese filmmaker based in Berlin.

-She studied Scienes of Religions at Freie Universität Berlin (FU) and was a guest student for Fine Arts and Painting at University of Arts Berlin.
+She studied Sciences of Religions at Free University Berlin and was a guest student for Fine Arts, Painting and Film History at University of Arts Berlin.

-Since 2002 she develops and realizes her own documentary film projects.
-Her work focuses on intimate portraits that explore the notion of self and affiliation.
+Her work centers on intimate portraits that explore the notion of self and affiliation in a complex way.
 More recently she directed the film „L‘Esprit de Madjid“, about a young gay man from Togo who is a follower of Voudou and relates to himself through his spirits.